ImperialCollegeLondon/safedata/build_notes.md

 https://imperialcollegelondon.github.io/safedata/

-## Repo branches and `git flow`
+These two steps are bundled together in `build_scripts/build_docs.sh`

+### Linting

+The linting process inspects the R code files in the package to check they have a consistent coding and syntax style.
+The file `build_scripts/collect_lint.sh` runs the code linting and updates the file `lint.txt` in the package root.

+The `.lintr` file in the package root is used to configure the linting and set any exclusions.
+This is currently done on a line by line basis to note specific exceptions.
+It is also possible to exclude code from linting using `# nolint` tags in the source code, but I'm avoiding this to keep the code files relatively clean.
+It does mean that `.lintr` has to be updated if the line numbers of exceptions change.

+### Repository structure

+The package uses the Gitflow branching model for the package repository  and the `git-flow` extensions to help manage this (https://github.com/nvie/gitflow).

 Day to day development happens on the `develop` branch, although you can also create specific `feature` branches for new features.
 When you have code that you want to release as a new version then `git flow` is used to create a `release` branch that is used to check and make final changes.
 That `release` branch is then merged into `master` and tagged as the new release, and also back into `develop` to bring back last minute fixes.
 The `master` branch should really only ever see merges in from a `release` branch - you should not work on it directly.

+The package uses semantic version numbering (https://semver.org/) and code on the development branch should use the prerelease token `9000`.
+This is explained in more detail below in the description of the release cycle.

-## Travis CI
+### Travis CI

 When commits are pushed to the Github origin then the package is automatically built and checked by Travis: